* This is the Professional Version. *

 Echocardiography estimates the volume of pericardial fluid; identifies cardiac tamponade, acute myocarditis, and/or heart failure; and may suggest the cause of pericarditis.

-Patients with a normal ECG, small (< 5 L) effusion, and no suspicious findings from the history and examination may be observed with serial examination and echocardiography.
+Patients with a normal ECG, small (< 50 mL effusion, and no suspicious findings from the history and examination may be observed with serial examination and echocardiography.
 Other patients must be evaluated further to determine etiology.

-Diagnosis may be suspected based on ECG, chest x-ray, and Doppler echocardiography findings, but cardiac catheterization and CT (or MRI) are usually required.
-Because ventricular filling is restricted, ventricular pressure tracings show a sudden dip followed by a plateau (resembling a square root sign) in early diastole.
+Diagnosis may be suspected based on clinical, ECG, chest x-ray, and Doppler echocardiography findings, but cardiac catheterization and CT (or MRI) are usually required.
 Rarely, right heart biopsy is needed to exclude restrictive cardiomyopathy.

 ECG changes are nonspecific.
 QRS voltage is usually low.
 T waves are usually nonspecifically abnormal.
 Atrial fibrillation occurs in about one third of patients; atrial flutter is less common.

-Lateral chest x-rays often show pericardial calcification best, but the finding is nonspecific.
+Lateral chest x-ray often shows pericardial calcification best, but the finding is nonspecific.

 Right ventricular systolic pressure of > 50 mm Hg often occurs in restrictive cardiomyopathy but less often in constrictive pericarditis.
 When the pulmonary artery occlusion pressure equals the right atrial mean pressure and an early diastolic dip in the ventricular pressure curve occurs with large x and y waves in the right atrial curve, either disorder may be present.